maximstorozhuk/DataPipeline/README.md

 #### Base Folder

-All other files can be run independently.
+All other files run independently of each other.
+To achieve the output that is in the output folder, each file needs to be ran.